On minimizing the training set fill distance in machine learning regression: Experimental results

 The graphs on the top row of Fig.~\ref{fig:Condition GRR} show the condition number of the regularized kernel matrices generated during training of the KRR approach and used to calculate the regression parameters as shown in (\ref{regression_parametes_KRR}).
-For the QM9, the condition number appears not to be affected by the training dataset choice, while for the QM7 and QM8, choosing training sets with FPS reduces the condition number of the regularized kernel, particularly in the low data regime, leading to improved stability of the learned model as discussed in Section~\ref{sect: stability analysis}.
+For QM9, the condition number appears not to be affected by the training dataset choice, while for QM7 and QM8, choosing training sets with FPS reduces the condition number of the regularized kernel, particularly in the low data regime, leading to improved stability of the learned model as discussed in Section~\ref{sect: stability analysis}.
 We remark that the graphs in the top row of Fig.~\ref{fig:Condition GRR} depict the condition number of the regularized kernel matrix $\pmb{K}_{\cL} + \lambda \pmb{I}$, where $\pmb{K}_{\cL}$ is the Gaussian kernel matrix built from the training data and $\lambda \pmb{I}$ is the regularization term, introduced in (\ref{KRR_minimization}), used to address ill-conditioning problems.
-The hyperparameter $\lambda$ has been chosen following a procedure based on cross-validation on randomly selected subsets of the available data pool, as explained in Subsection~\ref{subsect: Regression models}.
-The values of $\lambda$ we employed are $1.9 \cdot 10^{-4}$, $2.2 \cdot 10^{-3}$ and $1.5 \cdot 10^{-11}$ for the QM7, QM8 and QM9, respectively.
-The bottom row of Fig.~\ref{fig:Condition GRR} illustrates the condition numbers of the non-regularized kernels and shows that, if no regularization is applied, for the QM7 and the QM8 there is an exponential difference between the condition numbers of the matrices obtained with the FPS and those obtained using the benchmark strategies, as expected from (\ref{bound sep dist}).
-As for the QM9, we still see a lower condition number when using the FPS in the low data limit, until $7\%$ of the data is employed for training.
-Notice that for the QM9, the magnitude of the condition number is significantly higher than for the other datasets due to the larger size of the kernel matrix.
+The hyperparameter $\lambda$ has been chosen following a procedure based on cross-validation on randomly selected subsets of the available data pool, as explained in \cref{subsect: Regression models}.
+The values of $\lambda$ we employed are $1.9 \cdot 10^{-4}$, $2.2 \cdot 10^{-3}$ and $1.5 \cdot 10^{-11}$ for QM7, QM8 and QM9, respectively.
+The bottom row of Fig.~\ref{fig:Condition GRR} illustrates the condition numbers of the non-regularized kernels.
+From the figure it can be clearly seen that, if no regularization is applied, for QM7 and QM8 the difference between the condition numbers of the matrices obtained with the FPS and those obtained using the benchmark strategies is close to an order of magnitude, as expected from (\ref{bound sep dist}).
+As for QM9, we still see a lower condition number when using the FPS in the low data limit, until $7\%$ of the data is employed for training.
+Notice that for QM9, the magnitude of the condition number is significantly higher than for the other datasets due to the larger size of the kernel matrix.
+It is also important to mention that, in our experiments differences in the conditions numbers are mainly due to differences in the minimum eigenvalues, in line with the theory reported in \cref{sect: stability analysis}.